iamvdo/Heeere/README.md

 Are you heeere?

-A small library to check whether a DOM element is above, inside or below the actual viewport.
-Adds `.past`, `.show` or `.future` classes.
+A small library to check whether a DOM element is above, below or inside the actual viewport.
+Adds `.past`, `.future` and `.show` classes.
+It's up to you to do whatever you want with these classes!

 ## Usage